euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/GettingStarted.md

-# VMware Workspace ONE Software Development Kit (SDK)
+# Omnissa Workspace ONE Software Development Kit (SDK)

 ## iOS And Android - Getting Started

 This document explains how to integrate the Workspace ONE SDKs into your Flutter-built apps.

- For detailed information about the Workspace ONE SDK and managing internal apps, See the **VMware Workspace ONE UEM Mobile Application Management Guide** and the **VMware Workspace ONE SDK Technical Implementation Guides** located on the Workspace ONE Resources Portal at <https://my.workspaceone.com/products/Workspace-ONE-SDK>
+ For detailed information about the Workspace ONE SDK and managing internal apps, See the **Omnissa Workspace ONE UEM Mobile Application Management Guide** and the **Omnissa Workspace ONE SDK Technical Implementation Guides** located on the Workspace ONE Resources Portal at <https://my.workspaceone.com/products/Workspace-ONE-SDK>

 ## iOS Overview